Connect with Art

 Do you want to explore areas in Frank Gehry’s building that are not open to the public in addition to visiting the exhibition galleries?
 These exclusive tours, guided by Museum’s professional guides, give you the chance to do so.

 The audio guides take you along an independent route through the exhibitions, selecting the most representative works in each show.
-Given the restrictions to the use of shared equipment, an audio guide app will be available.
+An audio guide app will be available.

 As part of the Didaktika project, the Museum offers educational spaces and special activities that complement the exhibitions with tools and resources to improve your understanding and appreciation of the artworks on view.